Configuring Basic macOS Management in Workspace ONE UEM

 - Scroll down the list of payloads until you find Accessibility.
 Click Add.

-- Click the button next to Use grayscale.
-The button, which is gray by default, should turn green.
+- Click the Enable button next to Use grayscale.

 - Change the Cursor Size to Extra Large.